denismoulin/denismoulin/_posts/2015-09-18-revealhub-website.md

 link: https://denismoulin.com/h/revealhub/
 ---

 Reveal is a machine learning engine focused on recruitment.
-I helped the team within a week, create their first brand identity and marketing page.
+I helped the team to create their first brand identity and marketing page over the course of one week.

 #### External link